Skip to main content

 The best first phone call for a senior or caregiver to make in Colorado

-If the older adult may qualify for Medicaid long-term care, call the local Case Management Agency first.
+If the older adult may qualify for Medicaid long-term care, call the local CMA first.
 Colorado divides HCBS and CFC access by county, and the right agency depends on where the older adult lives.
-For example, Rocky Mountain Human Services serves Adams and Denver, The Resource Exchange serves El Paso, Park, Pueblo, and Teller, Foothills Gateway serves Larimer, and Garfield County Human Services serves Eagle, Garfield, Pitkin, and Summit.
+The state directory lists the agency, phone number, and counties served.

-If you do not know the right office: Call the Health First Colorado Member Contact Center at 1-800-221-3943 (State Relay: 711) or use the official CMA directory and interactive map.
+If you do not know the right office: Call the Member Contact Center at 1-800-221-3943 (State Relay: 711).
 If the older adult is not yet on Medicaid, also call the county human services office or start the application in Colorado PEAK.

 Who qualifies in plain language